Connect with others who understand.

 DiabetesTeam Members’ Experiences

+Filing for disability benefits can be stressful.
 Members have shared a variety of ways to help deal with the process:

-• “I’m on disability and Medicare and it took me a while to get it, but I got a lawyer through a prepaid legal service.
+• “I’m on disability and Medicare, and it took me a while to get it, but I got a lawyer through a prepaid legal service.
 One month later, I got my disability back pay.”

-• “Most people I know who have applied for SSDI get denied their first time around but with a good attorney have been approved the second time, so don’t get discouraged.”
+• “Most people I know who have applied for SSDI get denied their first time around, but with a good attorney have been approved the second time, so don’t get discouraged.”

 • “I didn’t get Medicare for three years after SSI.
 Hang in there — it takes time with the government.
 I had to get a lawyer after being turned down three times.”